Discover 5 different types of internal communication in a company

 1. Establish which team members should be in each channel of the app you use for internal communication or who should be copied in the emails that are sent.
 Do not make a mess when deciding the types of internal communication to use.
 All those whose presence is not essential should be left aside to avoid a backlog of replies or people permanently receiving emails or notifications on issues in which they are not involved, with the disruption to their work rhythm that this would entail.

-2. Set basic internal communication rules that align with the organization’s company culture.
+2. Set basic internal communication rules that align with the organisation’s company culture.
 For example, whether or not to allow the use of gifs or icons, whether or not to allow the use of swear words, indicate that it is better not to comment on personal issues within the internal communication channels, indicate whether any controversial issues should be left out of internal communication, etc

 3. Encourage self-inhibition: do not overload internal chats with replies if it is not essential, send concise messages instead of long paragraphs, separate long messages into short paragraphs to facilitate reading, and do not overuse capital letters or question marks if it is not necessary, use bold and italics to facilitate comprehension, etc.